ALX’s predecessor company, Lakeland Resources,

 radon-in-water survey was completed as an extension to previous radon surveys

-over the area of drill hole LE-050.
+over the area of historical drill hole LE-050.
 An

 anomalous trend in the radon was noted that corresponds to previously delineated